owenziegler/security_tangleCV/README.md

 - The extended Linked List file is a demonstration of our nodes that are going to be connected, and is meant to stand for vehicles.
 - The messageMaker is our encryption code, where it would want to encrypt the messages that are communication between the nodes.

+**REQUIREMENTS**
+- For the message maker, install pycryptodome using "pip install pycryptodome".
+If the Crypto package is still not recognized, changing the interpreter being used may help.